This page has been designed to provide medical practitioners with up to date information about concussion.

 Concussion is a type of brain injury.
 It is recognised as a complex injury that is a challenge to evaluate and manage.
-As defined by the Concussion in Sport Group (CISG) international consensus statement, concussion is ‘a complex pathophysiological process affecting the brain, induced by biomechanical forces’.
+As defined by the Concussion in Sport Group (CISG) international Consensus Statement, concussion is ‘a traumatic brain injury, induced by biomechanical forces’.
 It generally results from a knock — often to the head, face or neck but may be anywhere on the body — which transmits an impulsive force to the head.
 Concussion commonly involves short-lived impairment of neurological function.
 Concussion is an evolving injury that may change over the first few hours and sometimes over a few days.
-In most cases symptoms have resolved by seven days post injury.
+In adults, in most cases symptoms have resolved by 14 days post injury.

 Epidemiological data, particularly hospital data, does not distinguish between traumatic brain injury and mild traumatic brain injury or concussion.